Evangelion: 1.0 You Are (Not) Alone: Writing

 Although Evangelion: 1.0 is based on an extant, finished series, the storyboarding process went through several changes.
 Both Higuchi and Kyoda wrote storyboards that were initially much different from the television series, receiving complaints from the staff; the crew said the final result did not feel like Evangelion.
 Anno enjoyed Kyoda's work, but found it too far from the style of the original series, so he decided to take the best parts of Kyoda's storyboard and rewrite it again.
 For example, Kyoda proposed a scenario during Operation Yashima in which the Eva-00 and Eva-01 join forces to hit Ramiel, like Kyodai Ken Byclosser, but the result was found to be too unrealistic.
 Ultimately, the staff watched DVDs of Neon Genesis Evangelion to recover the spirit of the original series and not stray too far from the plot.

-Tsurumaki initially set a length of ninety minutes, but in the storyboarding process the film was almost one hundred ten, so cuts were made in the first rough editing phase.
+Tsurumaki initially set a length of ninety minutes, but in the storyboarding process the film was almost one hundred ten minutes, so cuts were made in the first rough editing phase.
 Tsurumaki also had problems understanding Higuchi's storyboards because the drawings were made spontaneously and because the notes added to the storyboards were too generic.
 He attempted to make the story more serious than Neon Genesis Evangelion, which was originally supposed to be a robotic version of Sailor Moon.
 As elements from this original vision could be seen in the episodes of the series which were centered in the film, Tsurumaki elected to not write those elements back in.
 It was particularly difficult to introduce elements of surprise, as Neon Genesis Evangelion: Death & Rebirth (1997) already served as a recap film of the series.
 Instead, he had to devise ways to make the audience understand that Evangelion: 1.0 and the Rebuild tetralogy set out to tell a different story.
 He and Anno also made it their goal to correctly represent Shinji and Misato's story, as well as Misato and Ritsuko's generation.